SuperSaaS/n8n-nodes-supersaas/README.md

 ## Testing locally

 You can use the build bash command to build locally.
 You can check more information on how to [hosting n8n](https://docs.n8n.io/hosting/).
-NOTE: localhost:5678 does not work as an URL for SuperSaaS.
+NOTE: localhost:5678 does not work as an URL for SuperSaaS webhook and will fail with 400.

 ## Resources